-An Aside: Opening up a gallery in NYC takes a lot of chutzpah.
+Editor's Note: Opening up a gallery in NYC takes a lot of chutzpah.
 I applaud Paul Bridgewater's audacity.
 I live on the lower East side of Manhattan and love strolling the streets, wandering into the shops and galleries that open and then eventually close.
 I was hopeful for the SMART CLOTHES GALLERY when it first opened.
 The artists and shows were impressive.

 Logan Hicks: Love Never Saved Anything

 PMM Art Projects announces a special pop-up exhibition of New York-based artist, Logan Hicks, featuring nautical-based stencil paintings as well as photographs from his infamous urban explorations.
 On view at 154 Stanton Street (Lower East Side, New York) from March 7 through 19, 2014, Love Never Saved Anything is Logan’s second solo show with PMM Art Projects and his most ambitious work to date.